YoshiCrystal9/Splat2-3D-WIP/README.md

-# Splatoon 2 Level Editor
+# Splat2-3D-WIP
 A small Splatoon 2 Map editor, based off of Kinnay, MrRean and RoadrunnerWMC's Splat3D editor.

-To use this editor, you need PyQt5, and PyOpenGL.
-These need to be ran on an installation of Python 3.4 or higher.
+To use this editor, install the dependencies from install dependencies.bat.
+These need to be ran on an installation of Python 3.6 or higher.

-# TO DO

-Make object models to load.

-Fix saving byaml.

 # How to use
 First, download this program.